bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of output.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SerialMonitorOutput.PNG)
 *Date,Time,EC,T,P,Depth,Salinity*

-The date should be representative of the date that your computer is set to.
-The time should be close to the time that your computer is set to, but may be behind by about 30 seconds.
-This is due to upload delay.
+The date and time should be close to the time that your computer is set to.
+It may be off by about 30-60 seconds due to upload delay.
 If your time is drastically off or incoherent, remove the battery and power cycle the system.
 Note that the autotime function will need to be commented out of the code for the final sketch upload or else your CTD will revert to the same time on a power cycle.

 The conductivity value should be zero.
 If it is not present in the output, try switching the Tx and Rx lines.
-Alternatively, you can change the pins in the code.
-Note in the above image the EC is reporting a nonzero value due to noise.
-Noisiness can be test by placing the probe in some tap water.
+If for some reason you begin to see ASCII or random letters in your EC output, try putting the probe in a cup of tap water.
+Sometimes the EC circuit can be upset by the electrical noise of the probe.

 The temperature should be representative of the ambient temperature of the room you are performing the test in.
 It may be handy to have a thermometer nearby to check this.
 The temperature probe is factory calibrated, but if further calibration is needed, a two-point calibration is recommended.

 The pressure sensor should be spitting out values between 1000 and 1050 depending on your elevation and sensor accuracy.
 At sea level, atmospheric pressure is around 1013 mbar.
 The pressure sensor is factory calibrated, but if values appear to be drastically off, first check your pinout connections.
 If still incorrect, contact the manufacturer.

 Depth is sketch-derived using the empirical equation outlined in [UNESCO Marine 44](http://unesdoc.unesco.org/images/0005/000598/059832eb.pdf).
 For the CTDizzle, there is no consideration for latitude, so gravity is assumed to be 9.806 m/s^2.
 It is also assumed that atmospheric pressure is 1013 mbar.
+For your bench tests you can ignore this value.

 Salinity is also sketch-derived per the same paper.
+You can also ignore this value during bench tests.

 Don't forget to check the output on the SD card!
+Pull the card, put it in and adapter and plug it into your computer.
-Opening up the SD card in windows explorer should give you a window similar to this..
+Opening up the SD card in Windows explorer should give you a window similar to this..

 ![USB](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/USBPopup.PNG)
 *Note that a good way to see if you collected data is to look at the file size.
 Files with ~5 kb are representative of a deployment that lasted a few minutes.
 The file with ~4000 kb is representative of a deployment that lasted about 24 hours.*